 Is Roof Insulation Necessary?

 To maintain desired indoor temperatures and keep energy costs down, we need to insulate our houses.
-Roof Insulation creates a barrier reducing the amount of heat lost on a cold day.
+Roof Insulation creates a barrier to reducing the amount of heat loss on a cold day.
 Alternatively, the amount of heat invading the home on a warm day.
 Other reasons:

 Insulation creates a barrier between the environment inside and the outdoor climate.
 It provides resistance to the flow of heat.

 Your house will maintain a more stable temperature throughout the year providing a pleasant indoor environment to live in.

 Mould growth within homes is related to the temperature of the air and the percentage of humidity within the building.
 By providing insulation to your home the surface temperature will be higher limiting the risk of mould.

 Reducing energy consumed for domestic heating can reduce carbon dioxide emissions, ultimately preventing climate change.
 Less fossil fuel consumption will ensure a more sustainable environment for future generations

 Save money on utility bills.